sonmarcho/sonmarcho.github.io/5-passions.md

 ## Fine Arts <a name="fine_arts"></a>

-I have always been fond of drawing but didn't practice with enough discipline when in middle and high school.
+I have always been fond of drawing but was not very disciplined when in middle and high school.
 Once a student at *École polytechnique*, I adopted a more regular practice by joining the fine arts association.
 I then spent most of my time experimenting and trying to use colors, and had a hard time finding a technique which suited me.
-I didn't manage to make much of oil pastel and oil paint, though I intend to give another shot at oil paint, and was not convinced by acrylic.
-As a result, I didn't improve my skills much during this period.
+I then didn't manage to make much of oil pastel and oil paint and was not convinced by acrylic.
+As a result, I didn't improve my skills much during this period, though I intend to give another shot at oil paint as the problem was not that the technique didn't suit me, but rather that it requires some technicity which I need to take time to master.

 <div style="text-align: center; margin-top: 15px; margin-bottom: 15px">
 <img src="assets/images/acrylic-mont-blanc.jpg"